By Amanda Leonard ||Staff Writer

 However, she explained that accommodation requests are “equations” and ethical questions, stating that if there were to be one take-away from her talk, it would be: “Disability decisions are best made by more than one person.”

 One of the challenges of making accommodation decisions described by Kincaid is balancing the need for educators and staff to adapt to a student’s abilities while ensuring that they are developing “technical standards” needed for the workforce: such as public speaking and efficient group work.
-For example, law school is notorious for “cold calling” in class, which can pose challenges for student with social anxiety.
+For example, as informed by the criminal defense lawyers from The Medlin Law Firm, law school is notorious for “cold calling” in class, which can pose challenges for student with social anxiety.
 She also considered that adjusting a student’s class schedule may be hard in smaller schools with fewer section options, loosening a student’s attendance policy could negatively impact their learning, and that granting assignment extensions can lead to cyclical anxiety: a period of calm after the extension is granted, and then the anxiety returning as the new deadline approaches.